YCChenVictor/blog-frontend/_posts/computer_science/backend_framework/node/2022-12-31-sign-up-and-login.md

 ## How?

 I will use passport for authentication.
-After sign up, the system will login this user automatically.

 ### init